-In the United States, there were 332,000 jobs for Dental Assistant in 2016.
+There were about 332,000 jobs for Dental Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 19.5% which is above the national average.
 The Bureau of Labor Statistics predicts 64,600 new jobs for Dental Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 45,900 job openings in this field each year.
+The BLS estimates 45,900 yearly job openings in this field.

 The states with the most job growth for Dental Assistant are Arizona, Maryland, and Utah.
 Watch out if you plan on working in Rhode Island, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.

 Dental Assistant Salary

 Dental Assistants make between $26,940 and $54,800 a year.